unpywall/unpywall/docs/index.rst

-Welcome to unpywall’s documentation. unpywall is a Python client that interacts with the `Unpaywall database <https://unpaywall.org/>`_, a collection of metadata information about millions of free scholarly articles, harvested from over 50,000 journals and repositories [1]_.
+Welcome to unpywall’s documentation. unpywall is a Python client that interacts with the `Unpaywall database <https://unpaywall.org/>`_, a collection of metadata information about Open Access scholarly articles.

 To get started, we recommend to read the :doc:`foreword` if you want to know more about the project scope or further background information on Unpaywall.
-Otherwise, checkout the :doc:`quickstart` guide.
+Otherwise, check out the :doc:`quickstart` guide.

 unpywall depends on the data analysis tool `pandas <https://pandas.pydata.org/pandas-docs/stable/index.html/>`_ and on the HTTP library `requests <https://requests.readthedocs.io/en/master/>`_.